AnbalaganD/iModels/README.md

 To run the **Example** project, clone the repo, and run `pod install` from the Example directory first, then open the Xcode workspace.

-To run the **SPMExample** project, clone the repo, and open the Xcode project.
+To run the **iModelsExample** project, clone the repo, and open the Xcode project.

 ## Installation